pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 Intended for use with round watches, but will work on others (might not look the best though).
 Some watches/devices with touch support will be able switch between elevation and track view during activity.

 Target User: Hikers, backpackers, cyclists, trail runners, and outdoor enthusiasts seeking a flexible navigation tool for their Garmin watches.
 Especially valuable for users with Garmin devices that do not have built-in map support.
-Suitable for both on- and off-grid exploration, with customizable maps and route following capabilities.
+Suitable for both on- and off-grid exploration and route following capabilities.

 Key Features:

-Breadcrumb Trail Navigation: Displays a route as a breadcrumb trail overlaid on a map, allowing users to easily follow the intended path.
-Brings map-based navigation to Garmin devices that do not have native map support.
+Breadcrumb Trail Navigation: Displays a route as a breadcrumb trail, allowing users to easily follow the intended path.
-Map Tile Loading (Online): Supports any tile server that uses EPSG:3857 image tiles.
-Map Tile Loading (Offline): Loads pre-cached tile data from the companion app.
 Off-Track Alerts (needs to be enbaled in garmins setting menu, see below): Notifies the user when they deviate from the planned route.
 Elevation Overview: Shows an elevation profile of the route, allowing users to anticipate upcoming climbs and descents.
 Routing (companion app required): Users can import routes from Google Maps or GPX files using the companion app.
 Customizable Settings: Fully customizable via the watch or Connect IQ settings.
 No companion app required for basic functionality.
-Breadcrumb-Only Mode: (Optional) A simplified display mode showing only the breadcrumb trail, without the underlying map tiles, for increased battery life on devices with limited screen resolution or memory.

 Companion app:
 The companion app is available on my github: https://github.com/pauljohnston2025/breadcrumb-mobile.git
-While all settings can be configured directly on the watch or through Connect IQ settings, the companion app unlocks powerful features such as offline map support via Bluetooth transfer and route loading.
+While all settings can be configured directly on the watch or through Connect IQ settings, the companion app unlocks features such as route loading and settings configuration.
 Currently, the companion app is only available on Android, but contributions from iOS developers are highly welcomed to expand platform support and bring these functionalities to a wider audience.

 This is a datafield, not a full fledged app, it runs in the context of native activity.
 The datafield is expected to be used to cover the full available area of a round watchface.